 Ramirez was born in 896 BC in Egypt, during the XXII Dynasty.
 When Ramirez meets McLeod in 1541 AD he is 2437 years old, and he was 357 years old when Masumune, Ramirez's father-in-law, made the katana sword for him in tribute to Sakiko, Ramirez's wife and Masumune's daughter.

-The scene in the alley where the Kurgan (Clancy Brown) beheads Kastagir (Hugh Quarshie) and then stabs the gun nut, followed by the explosion, was filmed in an alley in England even though it was set in New York.
-The director was reluctant to set off the explosion in the alley because the windows were full of Victorian glass, but he was given permission to do so because that particular site was going to be destroyed in a few months anyway.
+The scene in the alley where the Kurgan beheads Kastagir and then stabs the vigilante, followed by the explosion, was filmed in an alley in England even though it was set in New York.
+Russell Mulcahy was reluctant to set off the explosion in the alley because the windows were full of Victorian glass, but he was given permission to do so because that particular site was going to be destroyed in a few months anyway.

 According to the DVD commentary, the film's climax was originally intended to take place on top of the Statue of Liberty.
 This was then changed to an amusement park, and finally changed to the rooftop of the Silvercup Studios building.